-Amity Shlaes is the author of four New York Times bestsellers, The Forgotten Man: A New History of the Great Depression, The Forgotten Man: Graphic, a full length illustrated version of the same book drawn by Paul Rivoche, and Coolidge, a full-length biography of the thirtieth president, which debuted at number three on the Times list and The Greedy Hand: How Taxes Drive Americas Crazy.
+Amity Shlaes is the author of four New York Times bestsellers, The Forgotten Man: A New History of the Great Depression, The Forgotten Man: Graphic, a full length illustrated version of the same book drawn by Paul Rivoche, Coolidge, a full-length biography of the thirtieth president and The Greedy Hand: How Taxes Drive Americas Crazy.
 National Review called the Forgotten Man "the finest history of the Great Depression ever written."
 The Economist wrote of Coolidge that the book "deserves to be widely read" and made it an editor's choice for 2013.
+The Forgotten Man: Graphic reached the number 1 spot in its bestseller category.
 Miss Shlaes is under contract to write "The Silent Majority," a third volume on the twentieth century.

 Many readers know Miss Shlaes from the Wall Street Journal, where she served on the editorial board, writing on foreign policy, taxation and other topics, or from the Financial Times and Bloomberg, each of which carried her syndicated column over the years.
 Currently Miss Shlaes appears in print Forbes and in National Review.
 A magna cum laude graduate of Yale College, Miss Shlaes is married to fellow journalist and editor Seth Lipsky.
 The Lipskys have four children.